renproject/ren-js/packages/lib/ren/README.md

 ## About

-RenJS is a Node.js and browser SDK for bridging BTC, BCH and ZEC to your Ethereum dApp.
+RenJS is a Node.js and browser SDK for bridging crypto assets cross-chain.

 <br />
 <hr />